bvhadra/REACT-JavaScript-Task-Manager-App/README.md

 <h3><a href="https://react-javascript-task-manager-8032db552129.herokuapp.com">https://react-javascript-task-manager-8032db552129.herokuapp.com</a></h3>

-<b>Overview:</b>
+<h3>Overview:</h3>

-Task Manager App is a full-stack web application designed to help users manage their tasks efficiently.
+<h4>Task Manager App is a full-stack web application designed to help users manage their tasks efficiently.
 This application provides a seamless and user-friendly interface for adding, updating, and deleting tasks.
-It incorporates a clean and responsive design, making it accessible across various devices.
+It incorporates a clean and responsive design, making it accessible across various devices.</h4>

 <b>Features:</b>